 Case Summary and Impending Deadlines

 According to court filings, attorney Craig Palik of McNamee Hosea is offering legal representation to M&M Appliance Sales and Service, Inc. in the case.
-Further information listed in the Chapter 11 petition is here:
+Michael Greenwald is the authorized representative who signed the petition before its submission.

 - Filing Date: March 30, 2026